uclagiving/uclafund-site/wp-content/plugins/ilab-media-tools/readme.txt

 * Advanced image cropping tool
 * Advanced image editing with saturation, contrast, auto-correct, sharpen, blur and more (only when integrated with Imgix)
+* Automatically import your settings from WP Offload Media and WP-Stateless

 = Premium Upgrade with Improved Support Options and More Features =

+* Easily import your existing media library with the push of a button
+* WP-CLI support: Import your media library to the cloud, regenerate thumbnails and process your library with Amazon Rekognition using WP-CLI commands.
 * Direct uploads integrated directly into WordPress's media library
 * Cloud storage browser that allows you to import media to your media library from the cloud
 * Dynamic Images provides Imgix-like dynamic image generation directly in the plugin, no external service needed.
 * WPML, WooCommerce and Easy Digital Downloads integration
+* Blubrry Pod Casting, Ultimate Membership integrations
 * Push/pull your CSS and JS assets to the cloud and serve them from a CDN
 * Use Google Cloud Vision as a vision provider
 * Image size manager
 * Network level multisite support
+* and more!

 [Compare the premium plans](https://mediacloud.press/comparison/)